nehaljwani/team.exiv2.org/book/IMaEA.md

 1. How much paint/painter/per time unit (the only measure in Microsoft Project)
 2. The roughness of painting Naval Ships (projects hiding inside the project)

 Both are required to estimate the size of the task.
-PERT models assume a roughness of 1.0 and that is why they are bound to failure in large projects.
+PERT models assume a roughness of 1.0 and that is why it fails on large projects.
 No large project has a roughness of 1.0.

 #### So how can we use this?

-We need the following feature added to Microsoft Project:
+We need to do three things:

 1. Add roughness to every item in the project plan
 2. Collect data to estimate roughness
-3. We need a pot of time and money, which I call "Contingencies"
+3. We need a pot of time and money, which I call _**Contingencies**_

-Contingencies are a % of the whole project that should be used to assign resources as sub-projects emerge.
+_**Contingencies**_ are a % of the whole project that should be used to assign resources as sub-projects emerge.
 All items in the project should have contingencies from which additional resources can be allocated.
 This is non-confrontational and does not require blame and finger pointing.
-We knew about the roughness and planned for it.
+We knew about the roughness and must plan for it.

 In the past, I have applied contingencies as big brush stokes to the complete project.
 If the project is similar to the last one, contingencies are 10%.
 If the project involves many unknowns, perhaps it is 300% of the project.